stefan-hoeck/idris2-parser/docs/src/Combinators.md

 JSParseErr = ParseError JSToken JSErr
 ```

+## Part 1: Manual Lexer

 We begin with the most notorious aspect of lexing JSON
 data: String literals.
-And we are not going to skip the
+And we are not going to skip over the
-gory details.
+gory details this time.
 A JSON string can contain any unicode character
 with the exception of certain control and space characters
 and quotes, which must be escaped.
 This is handled in the
 following function for lexing a string literal: